 - Discussion of a research paper and e-learning exercise require students to analyse experimental data and interpret results.

 - Students encouraged to answer questions during lectures

 - Discussion of a research paper and e-learning exercise focused on primary research papers.
 Students encouraged to read research papers and review articles.

 - Short note and essay questions in examination

-Feedback will be given on the eLearning coursework exercise and by end of semester exam marks.
-This will include: (i) formative individual feedback to all students regarding performance in the eLearning activity, and (ii) general feedback on exam performance by releasing a document addressing general strengths and weaknesses of answers and how questions were answered, and (iii) individual feedback on exam performance will be given by a drop-in session run by the unit coordinator or by individual correspondence (written or verbal) upon request.
+Feedback will be given on the eLearning coursework exercises and by end of semester exam marks.
+This will include: (i) formative individual feedback to all students regarding performance in the eLearning activities, and (ii) general feedback on exam performance by releasing a document addressing general strengths and weaknesses of answers and how questions were answered, and (iii) individual feedback on exam performance will be given by a drop-in session run by the unit coordinator or by individual correspondence (written or verbal) upon request.

 Students will also be provided with the opportunity (non-assessed) to write a practice exam essay/short answer prior to the exam and will be given individual formative feedback.
 Optional (non-assessed) e-learning quizzes will also be available throughout the course for students to gain formative feedback on their understanding of lecture material.

 Wilson, BA, Salyers, AA, Whitt, DD & Winkler, ME, Bacterial Pathogenesis: A Molecular approach (3rd edition), ASM Press, 2010, Chapters 1, 2, 3, 4, 5, 6, 7, 11, 12, 13, 15, 16, 18 & 19 (Recommended)

 Details of up-to-date relevant reviews will also be provided during the course as optional reading